AsthaAi/aztp_examples/blog_ts/README.md

-# Blog Generation System (TypeScript)
+# AZTP Blog Generation Example (TypeScript)

-A secure multi-agent system that generates blog posts using OpenAI and AZTP security.
-This example demonstrates how to:
-- Create and secure multiple AI agents
-- Implement secure agent-to-agent communication
-- Verify agent identities
-- Handle secure data flow
+This example demonstrates how to use the AZTP (Agentic Zero Trust Protocol) to create a secure blog generation system with multiple collaborating agents in TypeScript.

-## Architecture
+## Project Overview

 ```
 ┌──────────────┐                              ┌──────────────┐